5Amogh/questionnaire-player/README.md

 Navigate to `projects/questionnaire-app` and Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-In-case the changes have been done in the library, after successful build by `npm run build-web-comp` the changes would automatically reflect in the app as well.
+In-case the changes have been done in the library, after successful build by `npm run build-web-comp` the changes would automatically reflect in the app as well. ( only applicable to this app and not the react demo app).

 ## Webcomponent